Evolutionary psychology: Standard social science model

-Evolutionary psychology has been entangled in the larger philosophical and social science controversies related to the debate on nature versus nurture.
+Evolutionary psychology has been entangled in the broader philosophical and social-science controversies surrounding nature versus nurture debate.
 Evolutionary psychologists typically contrast evolutionary psychology with what they call the standard social science model (SSSM).
-They characterize the SSSM as the "blank slate", "relativist", "social constructionist", and "cultural determinist" perspective that they say dominated the social sciences throughout the 20th century and assumed that the mind was shaped almost entirely by culture.
+They characterize the SSSM as the "blank slate", "relativist", "social constructionist", and "cultural determinist" perspective that dominated the social sciences throughout the 20th century and assumed that the mind was shaped almost entirely by culture.
 Critics have argued that evolutionary psychologists created a false dichotomy between their own view and the caricature of the SSSM.

-Other critics regard the SSSM as a rhetorical device or a straw man and suggest that the scientists whom evolutionary psychologists associate with the SSSM did not believe that the mind was a blank state devoid of any natural predispositions.
+Other critics regard the SSSM as a rhetorical device or a straw man and suggest that the scientists whom evolutionary psychologists associate with the SSSM did not believe that the mind was a blank slate devoid of any natural predispositions.

 Reductionism and determinism

 Some critics view evolutionary psychology as a form of genetic reductionism and genetic determinism, a common critique being that evolutionary psychology does not address the complexity of individual development and experience and fails to explain the influence of genes on behavior in individual cases.
-Evolutionary psychologists respond that they are working within a nature-nurture interactionist framework that acknowledges that many psychological adaptations are facultative (sensitive to environmental variations during individual development).
-The discipline is generally not focused on proximate analyses of behavior, but rather its focus is on the study of distal/ultimate causality (the evolution of psychological adaptations).
-The field of behavioral genetics is focused on the study of the proximate influence of genes on behavior.
+Evolutionary psychologists respond that they work within a nature-nurture interactionist framework that acknowledges that many psychological adaptations are facultative (sensitive to environmental variations during individual development).
+The discipline is generally not focused on proximate analyses of behavior; rather, it focuses on the study of distal/ultimate causality (the evolution of psychological adaptations).
+The field of behavioral genetics focuses on the proximate influence of genes on behavior.